Nogbit/oauth-tires/README.md

 ### Authlete
 1. Research stopped, [their token request endpoint](https://docs.authlete.com/#token-endpoint) does not support JWS/JWT authentication for Client.
 ### Apigee
 1. It appears that [RFC 7523 is somewhat supported](https://community.apigee.com/articles/35738/rfc7523-in-apigee-edge-exchanging-jwt-for-opaque-o.html).
-However, that flow is only used to exchange a JWT for an opaque token to then be used to get an access token.
-Apparently they don't or can't deal the the computation overhead that comes with using JWT's.
+However, it is used to exchange a JWT for an opaque token which is the access token.
+Apparently they don't or can't deal the the computation overhead that comes with using JWT's within their infrastructure at resource owner endpoints.

 ## Client Setup
 This should be a simple Python app that does the following.
 It should log outputat each step.